cnrancher/docs/content/rancher/v2.x/cn/release-notes/v2.1.0/_index.md

 The default number of replicas of the Rancher server in our Helm template has changed from 1 to 3.
 If you are running Rancher in HA mode, we recommend having three nodes available for the Rancher server pods to run on.

+### RKE add-on install is only supported up to Rancher v2.0.8

+Due to the HA improvements introduced in the v2.1.0 release, the Rancher helm chart is the only supported method for installing or upgrading Rancher.
+Please use the Rancher helm chart to install HA Rancher.
+For details, see the [HA Install - Installation Outline](https://rancher.com/docs/rancher/v2.x/en/installation/ha/#installation-outline).

+If you are currently using the RKE add-on install method, see [Migrating from a RKE add-on install](https://rancher.com/docs/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using a helm chart.

 ### Known Major Issues

 - Clusters created through Rancher can sometimes get stuck in provisioning [[#15970](https://github.com/rancher/rancher/issues/15970)] [[#15969](https://github.com/rancher/rancher/issues/15969)] [[#15695](https://github.com/rancher/rancher/issues/15695)]
 - An issue with Flannel can break pods' cross-host communication [[#13644](https://github.com/rancher/rancher/issues/13644)]
 - Flannel does not work with Kubernetes 1.12 (EXPERIMENTAL) clusters [[#15955](https://github.com/rancher/rancher/issues/15955)]
+- Upgrading a Rancher HA installation when there is only 1 or 2 nodes with the "worker" role will result in the upgrade failing because the new default scale for Rancher server replicas is 3 [[#16068](https://github.com/rancher/rancher/issues/16068)].
+To workaround this issue, ensure at least 3 nodes have the worker role before upgrading.
+For details on Rancher HA in general, see the [HA Install - Installation Outline](https://rancher.com/docs/rancher/v2.x/en/installation/ha/#installation-outline).

 ## Versions

 **NOTE** - Image Name Changes: Please note that as of v2.0.0, our images will be `rancher/rancher` and `rancher/rancher-agent`.
 If you are using v1.6, please continue to use `rancher/server` and `rancher/agent`.

 ### Images